nasa/cumulus/docs/upgrade-notes/data-migration-to-partitioned-global-unique-tables.md

 The deployment of db patches for
 [CUMULUS-4982 Partition files_global_unique and granules_global_unique tables](https://bugs.earthdata.nasa.gov/browse/CUMULUS-4982)
 creates the new HASH-partitioned structures and safely renames your active data to *_old_non_partitioned backup tables.
-This guide covers how to manually transfer that data, verify it, and clean up the database.
+This guide covers how to manually transfer that data, verify it, and clean up the old tables.

 ## Execution Steps